Vector Marketing: Business model

 Vector Marketing is a direct selling company that has built its sales force through advertising via newspapers, word-of-mouth, posted advertisements, letters and various media on the internet.
 The Los Angeles Times claims that Vector meets the Federal Trade Commission (FTC) definition of a multi-level marketing company because they sell their product through person-to-person sales, but Vector argues that they employ single-level marketing and don't meet the FTC definition of "businesses that involve selling products to family and friends and recruiting other people to do the same" because higher-level employees don't profit from the revenue of people they recruit.
+Vector Marketing is also listed on the state of Hawaii’s “State Authorized Multi-Level Marketing Agreements” registry, which records companies that have entered into a tax collection agreement with the Hawaii Department of Taxation for MLM-related activity.
 The company has paid millions of dollars in lawsuits alleging deceptive recruiting practices.
-Cutco does sell products, but they derive a large portion of their sales from new employees, their families, and friends.

 The company recruits sales representatives from high schools and college campuses in the United States and Canada, sometimes through misrepresentation of affiliation with the school.
 Sales representatives are employed as independent contractors to sell Cutco products (mainly kitchen knives) to customers, typically their friends and family members, via one-on-one demonstrations.

 Some of Vector's former independent contractors have accused Vector Marketing of deceptive business practices.

 The firm frequently advertises in newspapers and on fliers posted on bulletin boards at college campuses, but the advertisements are often vague without explaining the nature of the job.
 The LA Times advised caution to potential employees, who are often young and never had a job before.
 The company's recruitment practices often obfuscate the actual work they do, merely offering a good paying job without noting that the pay structure is based on selling knives by commission.

 Vector Marketing's compensation policies have also been criticized.
 Vector Marketing previously required sales representatives to make a refundable security deposit to procure a set of knives for demonstrations.
 However, the practices have changed and representatives are no longer required to make a security deposit.
 Sales representatives are loaned knives as well as given some as prizes for their "Fast Start" sales achievements.
 Those who work for Vector Marketing are independent contractors and are not reimbursed for the time they spend at training sessions.